caxon/totp/README.md

     ```
 5. Activate the environemnt `conda activate totp`
 6. Obtain your FASRC username, FASRC password, and FASRC TOTP token.
 Note: this is **not the same as the harvard-wide duo 2FA system!** See tutorial [here](./tutorial/OBTAIN_FASRC_TOKEN.md).
-7. Run the python script for the first time and it will prompt you to enter your information: `./scripts/start-ssh`
+7. Run the python script for the first time and it will prompt you to enter your information: `./scripts/start-ssh`.
+You may have to allow python access to your keychain - you can click Always Allow to avoid this prompt in the future,

 ## Running Steps: